FAQs

 The same can be true for the skin cells of the vulva and vagina.

-If you have any concerns at all, do consult your doctor to rule out infection, allergic reaction, or if you have any questions at all, you can always email me at shirley@MenopauseChicks.com
+If you have any concerns at all, do consult your doctor to rule out infection, allergic reaction, or if you have any questions at all, you can email me at shirley@MenopauseChicks.com